Welcome to another real-life professional indemnity insurance claim story: this one involving an accountant.

 I wrote a letter to my client (with the help of the insurer) asking for a full breakdown of costs so we could establish exactly what I needed to claim for.
 As it turns out, the rectifying accountants had put additional fees on for work they'd done after I'd stopped working on the accounts.
 The insurer responded with a prompt proposal for a significantly lower sum which, to my surprise, my client accepted.

-The whole claim was settled within 3 weeks of my first phone call and I could finally put the whole sorry situation behind me.
+The whole claim was settled within three weeks of my first phone call and I could finally put the whole sorry situation behind me.
 I can't believe that I got in such a state about reporting the claim to my brokers!
 I always thought that professional indemnity insurance was a waste of money and I never really understood what it covered me for but I wouldn't be without it now.